 Designer: Josef Albers

-"Less is more" is a philosophy championed by the renowned German design school Bauhaus, which strives to portray a pure and authentic spatial aesthetic.
+The renowned German design school Bauhaus champions the "Less is more" philosophy, striving to portray a pure and authentic spatial aesthetic.
 Geometric shapes, primary colour schemes, and minimal accessories are straightforward and clear.

-This set of stacking side tables designed by Josef Albers when he was the artistic director of the Bauhaus furniture company is the epitome of minimalism: only the simplest geometric elements are employed to accomplish the transition from planar to three-dimensional.
+Josef Albers, the artistic director of the Bauhaus furniture company, designed this set of stacking side tables as the pinnacle of minimalism, employing only the simplest geometric elements to achieve the transition from planar to three-dimensional.

 Each table is comprised of lacquered acrylic glass and oak wood.
 Albers used a vibrant artistic flair in the furniture design, giving each table a distinct colour palette of blue, red, yellow, and white.